Have you heard nutritional terms tossed about like “low carb diet” or a “keto plan”?

 If a strict lifestyle isn’t your preference, then going low-carb may give you more wiggle room.
 Meaning, it could be a better diet choice if you’re looking for a long-term way of life.

-Also, it works well when you aren’t fond of cutting sweet potatoes or butternut squash out of your diet to develop healthier eating habits.
+Also, it works well when you aren’t fond of cutting carbs, like breads, fruits, and rice, out of your diet to develop healthier eating habits.
+This is because you can still eat them in moderation.

-Here are other purposes for a low-carb diet:
+Here are other benefits of a low-carb diet:

 1. Explosive Sports